The Ultimate Star Savior Journey Guide: Forging Perfect Stella Archives

 Winter camp at Kalaid Outdoor Hot Springs: Trial Preparations with Kate — Vitality and Endurance training show recommended thumbs-up icons for HP and Defense focus

 At the end you receive Potential Points from overall performance.
-Spend them in the final menu on passives for the finished chipset.
+This screen decides whether the finished chipset is merely decent or genuinely top tier.

 Manage Potential screen: unlock or level passives — Sense of Life (maxed), Sense of Defense, Speed with sale discount, and Sense of Insight with Learn costs in Potential Points

-• Do not buy Potentials during trials from the Trials menu if you can wait: event combinations often discount them, and the end screen is where you fine-tune.
+• Do not buy Potentials during trials from the Trials menu if you can wait.
+Discounts and better information usually make the end screen more efficient.

 Quick checklist